 Innovation Award In partnership with Fujitsu

 If necessity is the mother of invention then innovation is its nurturing father.
-The word innovate comes form the Latin to “make new”.
+The word innovate comes from the Latin to “make new”.
 It has never been more pressing, in society and organizations.
 The Thinkers50 Innovation Award recognizes the thinker who has contributed the most to our understanding of innovation over the last two years.